GitExcited/Brain-to-Text-Neural-Speech-Decoding/README.md

   - find good ones
   - find general methodology used in papers
   - find baselines used in papers
+  - make a list of potential models / methods to attempt

 - technical process
   - run existing benchmarks